openharmony/docs/en/application-dev/reference/apis/js-apis-hisysevent.md

 # System Event Logging

-Provides system event logging APIs for system HAP applications.
+This module provides system event logging APIs for system HAP applications.

 > **NOTE**<br>
 > - The initial APIs of this module are supported since API version 9.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.